Table of Contents

 }

-• Manually handle the candle receiving event
+• Manually handle the event of receiving a candle

-• Pass data to indicators themselves
+• Pass data to indicators manually

 • Extract values from indicator results